 The Command Service provides a signal that, when sent to an Agent, causes the Agent to perform a function not otherwise covered by the Services described in this document, and for which some coordination is required between Agents and/or Operators.
+The Command

-The Command Service is analogous to the MO Action Service, but with additional attributes to support the highly interactive nature of telerobotic operations.
-The Command Service [8] and the MO Configuration Service [10] to provide its functions.
+Service is analogous to the MO Action Service [8], but with additional attributes to support the highly interactive nature of telerobotic operations.
+The Command Service utilizes both the MO Action Service [8] and the MO Configuration Service [10] to provide its functions.

-The Commands function provides a list of Commands that are supported by the receiving Agent.

-The Command function extends the MO Action service by adding attributes for...
+The Commands function provides a list of Commands that are supported by the receiving Agent, and extends the MO Action Service [8] by adding attributes for:

-Priority

-Priority denotes the insertion point within the Agent's command queue.
+- Priority: Priority denotes the insertion point within the Agent's command queue.
 Choices are Low, Medium, High and Asynchronous.
-The default is Asynchronous, unless the Agent is using the Sequencer service.

-Action and COM Configuration

-Name

-Name of the Command being sent.
-Must be one of the Commands included in the receiving Agent's Commands Configuration Message.
-Action and COM Configuration

-Unique ID

-A unique identifier for this instance of a Command.
-One possible unique identifier would be a concatenation of the sending Agent name and the timestamp of the sending event.
-Action and COM Configuration
+The default is Asynchronous, unless the Agent is using the Sequencer service. - Name: Name of the Command being sent.
+Must be one of the Commands included in the receiving Agent's Commands Configuration Message. - Unique ID: A unique identifier for this instance of a Command.
+One possible unique identifier would be a concatenation of the sending Agent name and the timestamp of the sending Event. - Source: An identifier for the source of the command.

-Source

-An identifier for the source of the command.
 The value for this attribute is arbitrarily chosen to aid in tracing the execution of commands.
-Source identifiers might include the subsystem or process that generated the command within the sending Agent.

-Action and COM Configuration

-Target Subsystem A unique identifier for the subsystem within the receiving Agent that is to receive the Command.
-Action and COM Configuration
+Source identifiers might include the subsystem or process that generated the command within the sending Agent. - Target Subsystem: A unique identifier for the subsystem within the receiving Agent that is to receive the Command - Arguments: Name, data type and value of the Arguments for this particular command.

-Arguments

-Name, data type and value of the arguments for this particular command.
-Action and COM Configuration

-Direct Command Service
+3.2.11 DIRECT COMMAND SERVICE